 Customizing WooCommerce My Account Page using Elementor

-Step 3: From the Content tab, you can select the endpoint you want to customize.
+Step 3: You can select the endpoint you want to customize from the Content tab.
 If you are customizing the Downloads tab, you can set the endpoint for the same, and you will see the change you are making there.

 Step 4: Further, you can enable or disable the tabs as well.
 For example, if you want to show the logout link tab, you can disable it using the toggle button.

 Step 5: Coming to Styling, you can change all the tabs’ look and feel individually.
-You can customize the tabs, tables, buttons, forms, and even notices using the styling options.
+Using styling options, you can customize the tabs, tables, buttons, forms, and even notices.
 Go ahead and make the changes you want here.